joeweaver/asmFoam/README.md

 # asmFoam - A multiphase CFD solver with coupled activated sludge biokinetics

 `asmFoam` is a multiphase CFD solver that is coupled with an activated sludge model, based on the ASM1 model of Henze et al. (1987).
-There are currently two oxygen transfer models available, based on: (i) constant, spatially uniform values of `kL` (mass transfer coefficient) and `a` (interfacial area), expressedd as the product, kLa  (ii) dynamically calculated values of `kL`, based on Higbie's penetration theory, and `a`, based on local bubble size and gas volume fraction.
+There are currently two oxygen transfer models available, based on: (i) constant, spatially uniform values of `kL` (mass transfer coefficient) and `a` (interfacial area), expressed as the product, kLa  (ii) dynamically calculated values of `kL`, based on Higbie's penetration theory, and `a`, based on local bubble size and gas volume fraction.

-The model is implemented using the [OpenFOAM](https://openfoam.org) libaries for discretization and solution of the governing equations.
+The model is implemented using the [OpenFOAM](https://openfoam.org) libraries for discretization and solution of the governing equations.

 ## Getting Started